hlp-ai/mt-io/tts/README.md

 To know how to train model from scratch or fine-tune with other datasets/languages, please see detail at example directory.

-- For Tacotron-2 tutorial, pls see [examples/tacotron2](https://github.com/tensorspeech/TensorFlowTTS/tree/master/examples/tacotron2)
+- For Tacotron-2 tutorial, pls see bin/tacotron2
-- For FastSpeech2 tutorial, pls see [examples/fastspeech2](https://github.com/tensorspeech/TensorFlowTTS/tree/master/examples/fastspeech2)
+- For FastSpeech2 tutorial, pls see bin/fastspeech2
-- For FastSpeech2 + MFA tutorial, pls see [examples/fastspeech2_libritts](https://github.com/tensorspeech/TensorFlowTTS/tree/master/examples/fastspeech2_libritts)
+- For FastSpeech2 + MFA tutorial, pls see bin/fastspeech2_libritts
-- For Multiband-MelGAN tutorial, pls see [examples/multiband_melgan](https://github.com/tensorspeech/TensorFlowTTS/tree/master/examples/multiband_melgan)
+- For Multiband-MelGAN tutorial, pls see multiband_melgan
 # Abstract Class Explaination

 ## Abstract DataLoader Tensorflow-based dataset

-A detail implementation of abstract dataset class from [tensorflow_tts/dataset/abstract_dataset](https://github.com/tensorspeech/TensorFlowTTS/blob/master/tensorflow_tts/datasets/abstract_dataset.py).
+A detail implementation of abstract dataset class from dataset/abstract_dataset.
 There are some functions you need overide and understand:

 1. **get_args**: This function return argumentation for **generator** class, normally is utt_ids.
 2. **generator**: This function have an inputs from **get_args** function and return a inputs for models. **Note that we return a dictionary for all generator functions with the keys that exactly match with the model's parameters because base_trainer will use model(\*\*batch) to do forward step.**